CatYuan/pomodoro/README.md

 You will also see any lint errors in the console.

 ## Bugs
 This project is simply a means to practice React, as a result the app is not 100% functional or without bugs.
 Possible fixes to this app include, dealing with unexpected values (ex. putting letters into the timer, not entering a value into the timer).
+If there are any major bugs with the app, please leave a comment regarding it, or create a pull request.